Skip to Content

 One final note, always be sure to clean and sanitize your coffee grinder blades after chopping eggs in them.
 Warm soapy water will do the trick in a flash.

-Using In The Spring – How To Safely Save & Store Egg Shells In The Winter
+Using In The Spring – The Best Way To Save & Store Egg Shells

 When spring planting season rolls around, you have a ready supply of egg shell powder.
 You can remove and use from the freezer as needed.
 And as a powder, it’s easy to take out only what you need, saving the rest for later.